 Preventing Patient Dropout

-Let’s face it: physical therapy isn’t exactly a cake walk for many patients.
-Sometimes, it can feel like an uphill battle, particularly if a patient doesn’t notice any significant improvement.
+Let’s face it: physical therapy isn’t exactly a cakewalk for many patients.
+Sometimes, it can feel like an uphill battle, particularly if a patient doesn’t notice any significant improvement in their quality of life.
 When this happens, patients might disappear from therapy before they’ve completed treatment.
-However, if a patient is meeting the MCIDs for applicable outcome measures, you can prove to him or her that therapy is actually working—even if he or she hasn’t noticed a difference yet.
+However, if patients are meeting the MCIDs for applicable outcome measures, you can have an honest conversation explaining how therapy is actually working—even if treatment isn’t something patients perceive as beneficial yet.

 Updating Treatment Plans